 We want to ensure that we are delivering services that provides information and choices to meet the diverse needs of our tenants and leaseholders.
+To achieve this we will:

 - Deliver a range of engagement methods, such as but not limited to:

 - Consultation.

 - Satisfaction Surveys.

 - Forums

 - Resident Associations

 - Working Groups

 - Community Events

 - Digital platforms i.e. Council website